netdata/netdata/docs/security-and-privacy-design/README.md

 ### Data Transfers

-While Netdata Agent itself does not engage in any cross-border data transfers, certain infrastructure data is transferred to Netdata Cloud for the purpose of providing its services.
+While Netdata Agent itself does not engage in any cross-border data transfers, certain infrastructure metadata is transferred to Netdata Cloud for the purpose of providing its services.
 All observability data collected and processed by Netdata Agents, however, stays strictly within the user's infrastructure, eliminating any concerns about cross-border data transfer issues.